The following post was written by our friend, Lloyd Melnick, Sr. Director of Customer Experience at Zynga.

 Finally, remember that cause-based initiatives are similar to other initiatives and features that are used to improve metrics and thus should be reviewed and analyzed.
 You should apply the same rigorous analytics to your cause-based initiatives that you do to all other aspects of your business.

-Done well, a charitable initiative can drive sales and retention.
+Done well, a charitable initiative can drive sales, retention and virality.
 The key is structuring the initiative so it achieves your goals and does not simply make you or your team feel good.

 - Cause-based charitable initiatives, or “cause marketing” can improve loyalty, satisfaction, and sales.
 If you’re seeking how to improve customer retention, cause marketing is one of the best things you can do.